korhadris/keyboards/README.md

 ## Features

-Here are a few of my wanted features:
+Here are a few of my desired features:

 * More buttons than the G13
 * Better joystick
 * Mechanical keys
 * Customizable key bindings (firmware updates OK for this)
-* Mode switching
+* Mode switching (layers, profiles for different game types)
 * Red Cherry-compatible switches
 * Column stagger or ortholinear layout
 * NKRO support
 * Maybe support for a foot pedal
+* Fit on a 180x180 3D printer build plate

 ## Layout